FStarLang/FStar/README.md

 ### Building an executable

-Generating executable code from F* can be achieved using the OCaml backend.
-It requires the OCaml bootstrapping (see the instructions at [INSTALL.md]).
+Generating executable code from F* can be achieved using the OCaml backend (the `--codegen OCaml` command-line argument to F*).
+It requires the OCaml bootstrapping for the support libraries (see the [instructions for bootstrapping in OCaml])

+[instructions for bootstrapping in OCaml]: https://github.com/FStarLang/FStar/blob/master/INSTALL.md#bootstrapping-the-compiler-in-ocaml

-The OCaml backend will produce `<ModuleName>.ml` files for each F* module in the code using the `--codegen OCaml` argument.
+The OCaml backend will produce `<ModuleName>.ml` files for each F* module in the code.
-Those `.ml` files can then be compiled into executable code using the following command in the directory containing the ocaml files :
+Those `.ml` files can then be compiled into executable code using the following command in the directory containing the ocaml files:

 ```
-ocamlfind ocamlopt -o program -package batteries -linkpkg -thread -I $FSTAR_HOME/src/ocaml-output/ $FSTAR_HOME/src/ocamk-output/support.ml <OCamlFiles>.ml
+ocamlfind ocamlopt -o program -package batteries -linkpkg -thread -I $FSTAR_HOME/src/ocaml-output/ $FSTAR_HOME/src/ocaml-output/support.ml <OCamlFiles>.ml
 ```
 where `program` is the executable.
-Linking the [ocaml-output] directory and `support.ml` is required if the F* code used built-ins.
+Linking the [ocaml-output] directory and `support.ml` is required if the F* code used any built-ins.

 [ocaml-output]: https://github.com/FStarLang/FStar/tree/master/src/ocaml-output

 ### Code structure (partially outdated)